gregvonkuster/galaxy_tools/docs/corals/coralsnp_tutorial.md

 ## Introduction

-This document provides information for using the [CoralSNP Galaxy environment](https://coralsnp.science.psu.edu/galaxy) which is based on the [Galaxy workbench](https://galaxyproject.org/).
+This document provides information for using the [Galaxy CoralSNP environment](https://coralsnp.science.psu.edu/galaxy) which is based on the [Galaxy workbench](https://galaxyproject.org/).
 A general understanding of Galaxy is required, so please spend some time with the [introductory tutorials](https://training.galaxyproject.org/training-material/topics/introduction) if you are not yet familiar with Galaxy.

 The Galaxy CoralSNP environment enables streamlined analysis of the coral SNPchip available from Fisher Scientific to ultimately provide the user with a genet id, converted raw genotyped data, sample relatedness and hybrid status.